Wimmics/WoodKG/README.md

 ### tools

 Contains the scripts for transforming raw files to currated files, and currated files to RDF files.

-### xr2rml

-Contains the mapping and configuration files necessary to use Morph-xR2RML.

 ## Usage